open-cluster-management/insights-chart/README.md

 <!-- Copyright Contributors to the Open Cluster Management project -->

+**This repo is not being used anymore.
+Please make changes directly to https://github.com/stolostron/multiclusterhub-operator/tree/main/pkg/templates/charts/toggle/insights.**

 # insights-chart
 [Open Cluster Management](https://open-cluster-management.io/) - Helm chart for the insights component.